The rookie compound was supposed to stay quiet for a day.

 Sora appeared beside him, close enough for him to hear the tablet wake in her hand.

 "Tunnel C," she said quietly.
 "Utility branch.
-The official route map is already loading."
+Official map is loading."

 Park stepped up on Michael's other side.